Reputation under fire: How the UAE’s safe haven image is challenged by Houthi attacks

 The Emirates, which withdrew most of its forces from Yemen in 2019, has maintained support and training for Yemeni proxy forces who in January scored victories against Houthis including recapturing energy-rich Shabwa province.

-And so, the UAE became the target of Houthi’s cross-border missiles and drones in the same month.
+And so, the UAE became the target of Houthi’s cross-border missiles and drones the same month.

 Since the start of the year, the rebel group has claimed three attacks on the Emirates aimed at Abu Dhabi’s busy airport and oil facilities, killing three people working for oil giant ADNOC.
 It triggered Emirati and US air defence systems and even saw American troops stationed in the UAE briefly taking shelter.

-A fourth copycat attack was claimed by a separate, little-known Iraqi group called The True Promise brigades, according to the US-based SITE Intelligence Group - prompting concerns that other aligned groups might also follow suit.
+A fourth copycat attack was claimed by a separate, little-known Iraqi group called The True Promise brigades, according to the US-based SITE Intelligence Group, prompting concerns that other aligned groups might also follow suit.

 The attacks, though largely failures, occurred during peak winter tourism season for the UAE and during major diplomatic visits, including the first-ever visit by an Israeli head of state.

-Analysts warn that if the attacks continue there is a risk they could tarnish the Emirates reputation of its territory being an island of “prosperity and peace”.
+Analysts warn that if the attacks continue there is a risk they could tarnish the Emirates’ reputation of its territory as an island of “prosperity and peace”.

-They have already prompted new and (previously unthinkable) travel warnings from the United States and the United Kingdom, which cautioned that further attacks are very likely and that “there is a possibility of an increased threat against Western interests, including against UK citizens”.
+They have already prompted new and (previously unthinkable) travel warnings from the United States and the United Kingdom, which cautioned that further attacks are very likely and that “there is a possibility of an increased threat against western interests, including against UK citizens”.

 Washington separately said last week it would supply the Gulf state with anti-missile systems, a destroyer ship and a squadron of F-22 fighter jets.

-US Marine General Frank McKenzie, who oversees US forces in the Middle East and is the head of Central Command, travelled to the UAE on Sunday for talks on efforts to bolster the Gulf state’s defence system.
+US marine general Frank McKenzie, who oversees US forces in the Middle East and is the head of Central Command, travelled to the UAE on Sunday for talks on efforts to bolster the Gulf state’s defence system.
 He admitted that the attacks are “very worrisome for the UAE”.

 Inside the Emirates, the population does appear on edge.